-If you’re going to be playing a lot of high notes, you may want a louder trumpet.
-If your goal is to play a low, mournful tone, a smaller, more nimble trumpet may be more appropriate.
+If you’re going to be playing a lot of high notes, you may want a smaller trumpet.
+If your goal is to play a low, mournful tone, a smaller, more broad trumpet may be appropriate.

 Do I want an electric or acoustic trumpet player?